tikv/website/content/blog/how-tikv-read-write.md

 author: Tang Liu
 ---

 This article introduces in detail how TiKV handles read and write operations.
-After reading this document, you will learn how TiKV, as a distributed database, stores the data contained in a write request and how it retrieves the corresponding data with consistency guaranteed.
+Together we will explore how TiKV, as a distributed database, stores the data contained in a write request and how it retrieves the corresponding data with consistency guaranteed.

 ## Before you read it